Responsibility for Reaching Net-Zero Targets Falls with the Private Sector

 “Organisations should proactively audit their operations to set their own carbon reduction targets.
 It is becoming increasingly straightforward for businesses to begin their journey to net zero.
 Adopting best practices in ESG will always serve as an advantage in the long term, as regulation and legislation will catch up regardless.”

-The role of the real estate sector
+The role of the property sector

 It is estimated that at least 30% of all CO2 emissions generated annually originate from the built environment.
 A report from the CCC suggests that in the UK, 17% of all greenhouse gases are produced by buildings.
 In order for net zero to be reached by 2050, the UN Environment Programme has stated that building emissions will need to be reduced by at least 50% by the end of the current decade.